Updated on: March 14, 2023

 Players will enjoy the underground scene and some insight into the WSOP just before the online poker boom.
 John Malkovich as Teddy KGB makes for a fantastic poker villain.
 Two-time WSOP Main Event champion Johnny Chan is even featured.

-It’s also noting that Roundersis a rare film that offers a realistic look at poker play on the felt.
+It’s also worth noting that Rounders is a rare film that offers a realistic look at poker play on the felt.

 He also says: “You can’t lose what you don’t put it in the middle, but you can’t win much either.”